-Unlike Seiken Senou-hen, which came out a year after Yasha-hen, the last Kojirou anime, Fuma no Kojirou Saishushou: Fuma Hanran-hen (a.k.a.
-Kojirou of the Fuma The Last Chapter: Fuma Rebellion Chapter; the "Saishushou/Last Chapter" part is usually not brought up in conversation), didn't come out until November 21, 1992, about two years after Seiken Sensou-hen finished up.
-Also, Fuma Hanran-hen is a single 50-minute feature instead of a six-episode series, like the two OVAs before it; this is likely why the Japanese often consider the Kojirou anime a 13-episode series, with Fuma Hanran-hen simply being the last episode.
+Unlike Seiken Senou-hen, which came out a year after Yasha-hen, the last OVA, Fuma no Kojirou Saishushou: Fuma Hanran-hen/Kojirou of the Fuma The Last Chapter: Fuma Rebellion Chapter, didn't come out until November 21, 1992, about two years after Seiken Sensou-hen finished up.
+Also, Fuma Hanran-hen is a single 50-minute feature instead of a six-episode series, like the two OVAs before it.
+This is likely why the Japanese often consider the Kojirou anime a 13-episode series, with Fuma Hanran-hen simply being the last episode.
 Though there are ups & downs to this production, it still ends the series in a fairly concise way.

 Being a single 50-minute production brings about some positives, the biggest of which is that the story is made the focus here, and the pacing is extremely tight.
 Battles don't linger, and aren't long in general, and the story itself flows very nicely, complete with some neat twists and a fair number of deaths, including that of major characters.
 This is definitely within the realm of what be called an "apocalyptic ending", at least in terms of major character deaths, and actually nearly goes into "kill-em-all" territory.
 Who knows, maybe Kurumada was forced to end the original manga by Shueisha and Kurumada simply decided to kill off as many characters as he could.
 Regardless, this is easily the most story-focused chapter in the Fuma no Kojirou saga.

-I would say that the short time probably results in some scenes from the manga being removed, but here's two things about that: I haven't read the entire manga (I only have the first two bunkoban volumes [of 6 in total], which covers the Yasha Chapter), and from what I can tell the Sacred Sword War ends somewhere in Volume 8 or 9 of the original 10-volume serialization.
+I would say that the short time probably results in some scenes from the manga being removed, but here's two things about that: I haven't read the entire manga and, from what I can tell, the Sacred Sword War ends somewhere in Volume 8 or 9 of the original 10-volume serialization.
 Because of that, the Fuma Rebellion can't be more than 1.5-2 volumes long, and since Kurumada's works can have fast pacing, I'm going to guess that anything that was removed wasn't of any large importance.
 For example, according to Wikipedia Japan, Raien is introduced by him killing fellow clan member Jyuzou, but the anime starts off with Raien coming to after an attack from Shoryu, and I didn't feel like I was being thrust into the story too fast, so I'm sure that whatever was cut out was not all that important.

-The staff behind Fuma Hanran-hen is the same as that of the previous two OVAs, though the opening & ending themes are not done by NIGHT HAWKS; an instrumental version of "SHOUT", which was the next-episode preview music from Seiken Sensou-hen, is played at the beginning of the climax, though.
-Luckily, the opening theme, "Kaze no Soldier" by Hidemi Miura, is still a really well-done song and actually holds up well against the likes of "DON'T GO AWAY" & "SHOUT"; the fact that it's written by Kurumada himself (this is the first Kurumada anime the feature a Kurumada-written theme) is also fun, since this makes the song sound even more like the actual theme song of the Fuma.
+The staff behind Fuma Hanran-hen is the same as that of the previous two OVAs, though the opening & ending themes are not done by NIGHT HAWKS.
+An instrumental version of "SHOUT", which was the next-episode preview music from Seiken Sensou-hen, is played at the beginning of the climax, though.
+Luckily, the opening theme, "Kaze no Soldier" by Hidemi Miura, is still a really well-done song and actually holds up well against the likes of "DON'T GO AWAY" & "SHOUT".
+The fact that this is the first Kurumada anime the feature a Kurumada-written theme is also fun, since this makes the song sound even more like the actual theme song of the Fuma.
 The ending theme, "Ano hi Kaze no Naka de..." by Hidemi Miura, is a slower song and isn't nearly as memorable as the opening, but it's still a nice song; the montage of footage from Yasha-hen & Seiken Sensou-hen that plays during it is nice, too.

-All returning characters are voiced by their respective seiyuus, so I'll cover the ones I skipped over last time.
-Kirikaze is voiced by Nobuo Tobita (Dr. Jackal in GetBackers, Kamille Bidan in the Gundam UC universe), and he has always done a great job with the calm yet dangerous character.
+All returning characters are voiced by their respective seiyuu, so I'll cover the ones I skipped over last time.
+Kirikaze is voiced by Nobuo Tobita (Dr. Jackal in GetBackers, Kamille Bidan in the Gundam UC), and he has always done a great job with the calm yet dangerous character.
 Shoryu is voiced by Shigeru Nakahara (Trowa Barton in Gundam Wing, Levin in Tekkaman Blade) and is likewise well-performed.
-Ryuho is voiced by Yuusaku Yara (Sagittarius Aioros in Saint Seiya TV, Arnold in Next Senki Ehrgeiz, Death Gaia in Dancougar), and does a great job with the character, which is a shame since Ryuho never really gets to show off in the entire series (this is more a Kurumada thing, honestly, as big guys in Kurumada works never really "win big").
+Ryuho is voiced by Yuusaku Yara (Sagittarius Aioros in Saint Seiya, Death Gaia in Dancougar), and does a great job with the character, which is a shame since Ryuho never really gets to show off in the entire series; big guys in Kurumada works never really "win big".
 In terms of Fuma Hanran-hen characters, Raien is voiced by Junichi Sugawara, whose only big role has been Shinkuro in the Ninja Scroll movie, and for a character who's only in the beginning of the story Sugawara did a good job.
 Muma is voiced by the well-versed Toshiyuki Morikawa, and just makes it all the more disappointing that Muma doesn't get more screen time.
 Shimon is voiced by the similarly well-versed Kenyuu Horiuchi & does a great job voicing the final Kojirou villain.